joaovittor-22/back-message/README.md

 If you're accessing the server from a different domain (e.g., a React or Vue.js front-end), ensure you handle CORS correctly by using the Access-Control-Allow-Origin header.
 The CORS configuration is already included in the server code to allow all origins (*), but you can customize it for production.
 Environment Variables
 Variable	Description	Example
-DB_HOST	The hostname or IP address of the PostgreSQL server.	localhost DB_PORT	The port number for PostgreSQL.
-5432
+DB_HOST	The hostname or IP address of the PostgreSQL server.
-DB_USER	The username to access PostgreSQL.	postgres DB_PASSWORD	The password for the PostgreSQL user.	mysecretpassword DB_NAME	The name of the database to connect to.	mydb SERVER_PORT	The port on which the Go server will run.
-8080 GET /getMessages
+DB_PORT	The port number for PostgreSQL.	default is: 5432 DB_USER	The username to access PostgreSQL.	postgres DB_PASSWORD	The password for the PostgreSQL user.
+DB_NAME	The name of the database to connect to.
+SERVER_PORT	The port on which the Go server will run.
+Ex: 8080 GET /getMessages

 Fetches all messages stored in the database and returns them as a JSON array.